Wuzzy2/MineClone2-Bugs/README.md

 # MineClone 2 Bug Tracker Archive
 **IMPORTANT**: This is the archive of the bugtracker for MineClone 2, archived at June 5, 2018.
-No new bug reports are currently being accepted.
+No new bug reports will be accepted.
+The MineClone 2 bug tracker has been moved to: https://git.minetest.land/Wuzzy/MineClone2-Bugs

+---

 The original text of this readme follows: